n0-computer/blobs2/DESIGN.md

 It seems that databases are good for small blobs, and the file system works great for large blobs.
 So what about a hybrid approach where small blobs are stored entirely inline in a database, but large blobs are stored as files in the file system?
 This is complex, but provides very good performance both for millions of small blobs and for a few giant blobs.

 We won't ever have a directory with millions of files, since tiny files never make it to the file system in the first place.
-And we won't need to read giant files through the bottleneck of a database, so access to large files will be as fast as the hardware allows.
+And we won't need to read giant files through the bottleneck of a database, so access to large files will be as fast and as concurrent as the hardware allows.

 This is exactly the approach that we currently take in the iroh-blobs file based store.
 For both data files and outboards, there is a configurable threshold below which the data will be stored inline in the database.
 The configuration can be useful for debugging and testing, e.g. you can force all data on disk by setting both thresholds to 0.
 But the defaults of 16 KiB for inline outboard and data size make a lot of sense and will rarely have to be changed in production.

+While this is the most complex approach, there is really no alternative if you want good performance both for a large number of tiny blobs and a small number of giant blobs.

+# The hybrid blob store in detail

 ### Sizes

-A complication here is that when we have a hash to get data for, we do not know its size.
+A complication with the hybrid approach is that when we have a hash to get data for, we do not know its size.
 So we can not immediately decide whether it should go into a file or the database.
 Even once we request the data from a remote peer, we don't know the exact size.
 A remote node could lie about the size, e.g. tell us that the blob has an absurdly large size.
 As we get validated chunks the uncertainty about the size decreases.
 After the first validated chunk of data, the uncertainty is only a factor of 2, and as we receive the last chunk we know the exact size.

 This is not the end of the world, but it does mean that we need to keep the data for a hash in some weird indeterminate state before we have enough data to decide if it will be stored in memory or on disk.

-todo: move this section!

-The way this is currently implemented is as follows: as we start downloading a new blob from a remote, the information about this blob is kept fully in memory.
-The database is not touched at all, which means that the data would be gone after a crash.
-On the plus side, no matter what lies a remote node tells us, they will not create much work for us.

-As soon as we know that the data is going to be larger than the inlining threshold, we create an entry in the db marking the data as present but incomplete, and create files for the data and outboard.
-There is also an additional file which contains the most precisely known size.

-As soon as the blob becomes complete, an entry is created that marks the data as complete.
-At this point the inlining rules will be applied.
-Data that is below the inline threshold will be moved into the metadata database, likewise with the outboard.

 ### Metadata

 We want to have the ability to quickly list all blobs or determine if we have data for a blob.
 Small blobs live completely in the database, so for these this is not a problem.
-For large blobs we want to keep a bit of metadata in the database as well, such as whether they are complete and if not if we at least have a verified size.
+But even for large blobs we want to keep a bit of metadata in the database as well, such as whether they are complete and if not if we at least have a verified size.
 But we also don't want to keep more than this in the metadata database, so we don't have to update it frequently as new data comes in.
+An individual database update is very fast, but syncing the update to disk is extremely slow no matter how small the update is.
+So the secret to fast download speeds is to not touch the metadata database at all if possible.

 ### The metadata table

 The metadata table is a mapping from a BLAKE3 hash to an entry state.
-The entry state can be either `complete` or `partial`.
+The rough entry state can be either `complete` or `partial`.

 #### Complete entry state

 Data can either be `inline` in the metadata db, `owned` in a canonical location in the file system (in this case we don't have to store the path since it can be computed from the hash), or `external` in a number of user owned paths that have to be explicitly stored.
-In the `owned` or `external` case we store the size in the metadata, since getting it from a file has a cost.
+In the `owned` or `external` case we store the size in the metadata, since getting it from a file is an io operation with non-zero cost.

 An outboard can either be `inline` in the metadata db, `owned` in a canonical location in the file system, or `not needed` in case the data is less large than a chunk group size.
 Any data <= 16 KiB will have an outboard of size 0 which we don't bother to store at all.
 Outboards are never in user owned paths, so we never have to store a path for them.